Separate Special Purpose Battalion: Participation in the Russo-Ukrainian war

-In the beginning of August, the battalion took part in the battles in the Donetsk region of Ukraine.
+In the beginning of August 2022, the battalion took part in the battles in the Donetsk region of Ukraine.
 In August–September 2022, the battalion has taken part in the Ukrainian counteroffensive of the southern regions.
+On May 13, 2023, a member of the battalion Hussein Dzhambetov defected to the Russian side.
+In September 2023, the unit is fighting on the Verbove-Novopokrovka front.

+On September 26, 2024, the media outlet of the Chechen government in exile announced the formation of a new UAV unit to participate in drone warfare against the Russian Armed Forces, called “Stiglara Tajzar” (meaning “Heavenly Wrath” in Chechen).